Warren Giese: Coaching career

 In his first season, 1956, Giese coached the Gamecocks to a 7–3 record.
 In the second game, South Carolina defeated 16th-ranked Duke led by quarterback Sonny Jurgensen, 7–0.
 It was South Carolina's first win over Duke since 1930 and propelled the Gamecocks to a number-17 ranking.
 South Carolina set the Atlantic Coast Conference (ACC) record for passing defense, allowing just 476 passing yards (47.6 per game), which still stands to date.
 In 1957, South Carolina upset the then 20th-ranked Texas team that continued onto the Sugar Bowl, 27–21.
 The Gamecocks finished with a 5–5 record.
 In 1958, Giese's team recorded the only win over arch-rival Clemson during his tenure, 26–6.
 Hawkins was named the ACC Player of the Year.
 That season, the NCAA implemented the two-point conversion rule, and Giese enthusiastically adopted it as part of his game strategy.
 He calculated that two-point conversions were successful 40% of the time, while point-after-touchdown kicks succeeded 65% of the time.
 In 1959, South Carolina recorded 13 two-point conversions, setting a school record that still stands to date.

 That season, the NCAA loosened its rules regarding player substitutions, and Giese correctly predicted the future rise of a "third platoon", distinct from the offensive and defensive units of two-platoon football.
 Today the third platoon is known as the special teams.
 In 1959, South Carolina was the only team to beat Georgia.
 The Gamecocks climbed to a number 11 ranking in mid-season and finished with a 6–4 record.
 In 1960, Giese's team finished with a 3–6–1 record, and he was replaced by former assistant Marvin Bass.
 After his relief as head coach, Giese remained the South Carolina director of athletics for an additional year.
 In 1962, he became a full-time professor and chairman of the Department of Physical Education.

 Political career

 Giese was elected as a Republican to the South Carolina State Senate in 1985.
 He retired in 2004 as the second oldest serving South Carolina senator.

 Personal life

-One of his sons, W. Barney Giese, who attended the University of South Carolina as an undergraduate and for law school, served as the solicitor (district attorney) for Richland County from 1995 to 2011.
+One of his sons, W. Barney Giese, who attended the University of South Carolina as an undergraduate and member of the college's swim team and attended the university’s law school, served as the solicitor (district attorney) for Richland County from 1995 to 2011.
 Barney Giese unsuccessfully ran for election to his retired father's vacated Senate seat.
 His other son, Keith Giese, served as an assistant solicitor in Lexington County, South Carolina, and currently works as a criminal defense lawyer in Columbia, South Carolina.
-Warren Giese died September 12, 2013 in Columbia.
+Giese died September 12, 2013, in Columbia.
+His coaching legacy lives on as his granddaughter Kelly (Giese) Dibattisto now is the head age group coach for the Carolina Aquatics Swim Club and head swim coach at Columbia College of South Carolina.